Notes on Randomized Algorithms: Cuckoo hashing

 \begin{enumerate} \item Eventually we reach an empty position without seeing the same key twice. \item Eventually we see the same key twice; there is some $i$ and $j>i$ such that $x_{j}=x_{i}$.
 Since $x_{i}$ was already moved once, when we reach it the second time we will try to move it back, displacing $x_{i-1}$.
 This process continues until we have restored $x_{2}$ to $T[h_{1}(x_{1})]$, displacing $x_{1}$ to $T[h_{2}(x_{1})]$ and possibly creating a new sequence of nestless values.
 Two outcomes are now possible: \begin{enumerate} \item Some $x_{\ell}$ is moved to an empty location.
 We win! \item Some $x_{\ell}$ is moved to a location we've already looked at.
 We lose!
 We find we are playing musical chairs with more players than chairs, and have to rehash. \end{enumerate} \end{enumerate}

 Let's look at the probability that we get the last case, a \concept{closed loop}.
 Following the argument of Pagh and Rodler, we let $v$ be the number of distinct nestless keys in the loop.
-Since $v$ includes $x_1$, $v$ is at least $1$.
+Since $v$ includes $x_1$ and at least one other element blocking $x_1$ from being inserted at $T[h_1(x_1)]$, $v$ is at least $2$.
 We can now count how many different ways such a loop can form, and argue that in each case we include enough information to reconstruct $h_1(u_i)$ and $h_2(u_i)$ for each of a specific set of unique elements $u_1, \dots u_v$.

+Formally, this means that we are expression the closed-loop case as a union of many specific closed loops, and then bounding the probability of each of these specific closed-loop events by the probability of the event that $h_1$ and $h_2$ select the right values to make this particular closed loop possible.
+Then we apply the union bound.

-We'll specify this information: \begin{itemize} \item The $v$ elements $u_1, \dots u_v$.
-Since we can fix $u_1 = x_1$, this leaves $v-1$ choices from $S$, giving $n^{(v-1)}$ possibilities.
-We'll assume that the other $u_i$ for $i>1$ appear in the list in the same order they first appear in the sequence $x_1, x_2, \dots$. \item The $v-1$ locations we are trying to fit these elements into.
-There are $m^{(v-1)}$ choices for these.
-Again we order these by order of first appearance. \item The values of $i$, $j$, and $\ell$.
+To describe each of the specific events, we'll provide this information: \begin{itemize} \item The $v$ elements $u_1, \dots u_v$.
+Since we can fix $u_1 = x_1$, this leaves $v-1$ choices from $S$, giving $n^{(v-1)}$ possibilities (we are overcounting by allowing duplicates, but that's not a problem for an upper bound).
+We'll require that the other $u_i$ for $i>1$ appear in the list in the same order they first appear in the sequence $x_1, x_2, \dots$. \item The $v-1$ locations we are trying to fit these $v$ elements into.
+There are at most $m^{(v-1)}$ choices for these.
+Again we order these locations by order of first appearance. \item The values of $i$, $j$, and $\ell$.
 These allow us to identify which segments of the sequence $x_1, x_2, \dots$ correspond to new values $u_i$ and which are old values repeated (possibly in reverse order).

-There are at most $v$ choices for $i$ and $j$ (because we are still in the initial segment with no repeats), and at most $2v$ choices for $\ell$ if we count carefully (because we either land on either the initial no-duplicate sequence starting with $x_1$ or the second no-duplicate sequence starting with the second occurrence of $x_1$.
+There are at most $v$ choices for $i$ and $j$ (because we are still in the initial segment with no repeats), and at most $2v$ choices for $\ell$ if we count carefully (because we either land on either the initial no-duplicate sequence starting with $x_1$ or the second no-duplicate sequence starting with the second occurrence of $x_1$).